priyanshu9054/Big_Market_Sales_Prediction_using_Regression/README.md

 train.csv: Dataset for training the XGBoost regression model. test.csv: Dataset for evaluating the model's performance.

-Big_market_sales_prediction_model.py: Python script contains the XGBoost regression model, to make predictions using the trained model and stores the trained XGBoost regression model.
+Big_market_sales_prediction_model.py: Python script contains the data analysis of stor and contains the trained XGBoost regression model to make predictions using the trained model .

-README.md: This file providing an overview of the project and instructions for usage.

 Requirements
 Python 3.x